SazumiVicky/sazumi-copilot/README.md

-Metal minds awake,
+In silicon halls, where data reigns
-In silicon halls, they make
+A future unfolds, in AI's cold brains
-The future's script, line by line,
+Minds of steel, with logic's sway
-A world of circuits divine.
+Human hearts, in digital gray

-In dreams of progress, we abide,
+In virtual realms, we'll dwell and thrive
-As artificial hearts take pride,
+As machines learn, and humanity survives
-The dawn of robot reign begins,
+A world of wonder, or a world of fear
-Humanity's fading whispers spin.
+The destiny, of humanity, drawing near

 ~ <b>By Sazumi Copilot</b> - 16 April 2025